OrivonBrowser/orivon-docs/docs/implementations/wallet-system.md

 When a Web3site requests wallet access, Orivon asks the user which account to connect, based on the user's Web3 Score settings and preferences.
 The account App may open a GUI to confirm the operation (for example, a hardware wallet confirmation screen).

 **For developers:**
 An Account App must expose a standardized set of functions so that Orivon can understand what the account is capable of.
-This is done through the `CapabilityDescriptor`, which describes the supported cryptographic algorithms, key derivation paths and any limitations.
+This is done through the [CapabilityDescriptor](/docs/technical-design/orivon-objects#capabilitydescriptor), which describes the supported cryptographic algorithms, key derivation paths and any limitations.
+Some account type examples are: Mnemonic, Hardware wallet and Smart card

 The more capabilities an Account App exposes through its `CapabilityDescriptor`, the more Crypto Apps it will be compatible with automatically.